martinezedwin/ros_container_gui_support/README.md

 3. start roscore in the background: `roscore &`
 4. start turtlesim node: `rosrun turtlesim turtlesim_node` (you probably have to run this twice as the first time the GUI is blakc screen)
 5. take away permissions when you're done: `xhost - local:root`

+Using the scripts:
+* Replace step 4 with (change to the ros folder, give the script permission, and finally run it: `cd ros && chmod +x turtlesim_with_keyboard.sh && ./turtlesim_with_keyboard_control.sh`